slidewiki/user-service/README.md

 ## Mail

 This service tries to send emails after registration and password reset.
-The SMTP configuration for its is read from the environment variables of the container.
+The SMTP configuration for it is read from the environment variables of the container.
 See [docker-compose.yml](https://github.com/slidewiki/user-service/blob/master/docker-compose.yml) for all variables.

-The emails send follow the SMTP protocol and contain the headers From, To, Subject and Date.
+The emails send follow the SMTP protocol and contain the headers *From, To, Subject* and *Date*.
 The text of the emails have to be changed in the code.

-While executing unit/integration tests the env testing is set which disables sending emails.
+While executing unit/integration tests the env *testing* is set, which disables sending emails.

+## Scripts

+*All script are also available in the [migration](https://github.com/slidewiki/migration) repo.*
+* [db_migration_hashing.js](https://github.com/slidewiki/user-service/blob/master/application/db_migration_hashing.js): Is used for the migration of the old slidewiki.org to the new one.
+It hashes the passwords regarding our new hashing policies.
+* [db_migration_usernames.js](https://github.com/slidewiki/user-service/blob/master/application/db_migration_usernames.js): Is used for migration of the old slidewiki and combining multiple user datasets.
+It handles duplication of usernames and set all email addresses to lower case.

 ## Installation and running (in a container, works both on UNIX and Windows):